-Announced at WWDC 2014, Mail Drop made its debut on the Mac with last year’s OS X 10.10 Yosemite software update.
+Announced at WWDC 2014, Mail Drop made its debut on the Mac with the OS X 10.10 Yosemite software update.
 Starting with the iOS 9.2 software update, Mail Drop is now finally available through Apple’s stock Mail app on the iPhone, iPod touch and iPad.

 Addressing one of the fundamental problems with email today, Mail Drop makes it easy to share large files by permitting Mail app users to send emails with encrypted attachments up to 5GB in size.